Query (SQL)

 With HAVING

-SELECT type, count(*) as count
+SELECT type, count(*) as type_count

 FROM resources